Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Do you have to pay to park at Malham Cove?

-However, Watersinks Car Park is free and conveniently located between Malham Tarn and Cove.
-If you park here there is easy on-foot access to the cove from the north.
+Another option is Watersinks Car Park, which is free and conveniently located between Malham Tarn and Cove.
+If you park here there’s easy on-foot access to the cove from the north.

-How far is Malham Cove from Car Park?
+How far is Malham Cove from the Car Park?

-The cove is 1 mile from the National Park Centre in Malham, roughly a 20-minute walk.
-Alternatively, it is 1.4 miles from Watersinks Car Park to the top of the cove, a 30-minute, downhill walk.
+It’s 1 mile from the National Park Centre in Malham (and other Malham parking options), roughly a 20-minute walk.
+Alternatively, it’s 1.4 miles from Watersinks Car Park to the top of the cove – a 30-minute, downhill walk.

 Nothing!
-It’s free to visit Malham Cove.
+It’s free to visit Malham Rocks.
 Janet’s Foss and Gordale Scar are both completely free too.

 No. The nearest public toilets are 1 mile away in Malham village.